Celadon: Korean celadons

 Korean celadon has its own tradition of greenware production, dating back to the Three Kingdoms period.
 Korea has a tradition of making jewels and crowns with jade in gogok shapes as a symbol of creativity, universe, divinity, and leadership.
 Chinese greenwares inspired local potters as well.
 Exceptional high-quality celadons were produced in Korea during the Goryeo and Joseon dynasties.
 An inlaid greenware technique known as sanggam, where potters would engrave semi-dried pottery with designs and place black or white clay materials within the engraving, was invented in Korea during this time.

 Korean greenware, also known as "Goryeo celadon" is usually a pale green-blue in color.
 The glaze was developed and refined during the 10th and 11th centuries during the Goryeo period, from which it derives its name.
-Korean greenware reached its zenith between the 12th and early 13th centuries, however, the Mongol invasions of Korea in the 13th century and persecution by the Joseon Dynasty government destroyed the craft.
+Korean greenware reached its zenith between the 12th and early 13th centuries, however, the Mongol invasions of Korea in the 13th century and persecution by the Joseon dynasty government destroyed the craft.

 The Gangjin Kiln Sites produced a large number of Goryeo wares and were a complex of 188 kilns.
-The kiln sites are located in Gangjin-gun, Jeollanam-do near the sea.
-Mountains in the north provided the necessary raw materials such as firewood, kaolinite, and silicon dioxide for the master potters while a well established system of distribution transported pottery throughout Korea and facilitated export to China and Japan.
+The kiln sites are located in Gangjin County, South Jeolla Province near the sea.
+Mountains in the north provided the necessary raw materials such as firewood, kaolin and silicon dioxide for the master potters while a well established system of distribution transported pottery throughout Korea and facilitated export to China and Japan.
 The sites are tentatively listed as a World Heritage by the South Korean government.
 Celadon was used as a "spirit vessel" or Chy- Tang to summon spirits to bring positivity, in many Korean temples from the 14th century.

 Traditional Korean greenware has distinctive decorative elements.
 The most distinctive are decorated by overlaying glaze on contrasting clay bodies.
 With inlaid designs, known as sanggam in Korean, small pieces of colored clay are inlaid in the base clay.
 Carved or slip-carved designs require layers of a different colored clay adhered to the base clay of the piece.
 The layers are then carved away to reveal the varying colors.

 A number of items dating from the Goryeo dynasty have been registered by the government as a National Treasure of South Korea, such as a Dragon kettle from the 12th century (National Treasure No. 61), a maebyeong vase with sanggam engraved cranes (National Treasure No. 68), an elaborate censer with kingfisher glaze (National Treasure No. 95), and a pitcher in the shape of a Dragon Turtle (National Treasure No. 96).